mdoege/Py1620/README.md

 * hello.sps: assembly
 * test.f: Fortran

+#### Rosetta Code examples

-The ```rosetta_code/``` directory contains four assembly programs which were created for [Rosetta Code](https://rosettacode.miraheze.org/wiki/Category:IBM_1620_SPS): a cellular automaton, Fibonacci numbers, FizzBuzz, and the Mandelbrot set.
+The ```rosetta_code/``` directory contains four assembly programs which were created for [Rosetta Code](https://rosettacode.org/wiki/Category:IBM_1620_SPS): a cellular automaton, Fibonacci numbers, FizzBuzz, and the Mandelbrot set.
 Except for the Mandelbrot set (which requires floating-point instructions), all programs work in Py1620.

-Assembly was done with [SPS1620](https://github.com/IBM-1620/SPS1620), a Java-based cross-assembler.
+Assembly was done with [SPS1620](https://github.com/IBM-1620/SPS1620), a Java-based cross-assembler, to create the CRD/CMEM/LST output files.

+The TXT files on the other hand have been assembled in Py1620 with the SPS assembler.
+The main difference is that the TXT binaries will halt after loading.

 ### Why emulate the IBM 1620?